JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2024-07/build-a-python-rest-api-project/index.md

 _Make sure to select `Python` for the `.gitignore` template._

-Open Visual and clone your repository.
+Open Visual and clone your repository from the built-in terminal.

 ## Create a Virtual Environment